 The UCSF campus is registered with the DEA for all research activities involving Schedule II through V Controlled Substances including precursor chemicals.
-To work with Controlled Substances, you must have a Controlled Substance Authorization (CSA) approved by the UCSF, EH&S Controlled Substance Program.
+To work with Controlled Substances, you must have a Controlled Substances Authorization (CSA) approved by the UCSF, EH&S Controlled Substances Program.

-The process of obtaining a Controlled Substance Authorization (CSA) can be found in the Controlled Substance safety manual and on this website.
+The process of obtaining a Controlled Substances Authorization (CSA) can be found in the Controlled Substances safety manual and on this website.
 Applications are provided under Forms.
-Completed application and all associated required forms should be submitted to your EHS Specialist

 Schedule I substances require direct registration with the DEA.
-Once your research is approved for Schedule I substances, you must notify the EH&S. This material will be added to your Controlled Substance Authorization (CSA) and is subject to EH&S inspection.
+After your research has been approved for Schedule I substances, you must notify Department Safety Advisor.

 If your research involves one of the following Controlled Substances, you must also obtain approval from the Research Advisory Panel of California (RAPC) for research involving:

-- Any research, human or non-human, of Schedule I Controlled Substance
+- Any research, human or non-human, of Schedule I Controlled Substances

-- Academic human research of Schedule I or Schedule II Controlled Substance
+- Academic human research of Schedule I or Schedule II Controlled Substances

 - Clinical drug trial protocols evaluating or comparing any Schedule II Controlled Substances